-An extensive program of classes both on the six-week plan and on the twelve-week semester plan is scheduled for those who work during the day.
+A program of classes is scheduled for those who work during the day.
 This program also permits the student working morning hours or late night hours to plan a schedule from the day and evening classes.

 SPECIAL STUDENTS

 Students of maturity, over 21 years of age, who have not graduated from high school, may be admitted to certain courses upon presentation of sufficient evidence of preparation, aptitude, ability, and interest.
 These students are known as special students, and work taken by them does not count toward a degree until entrance requirements are met.